Camping and Lodging

 Buy or gather firewood locally, near where you intend to burn it.
 Don’t transport firewood into Colorado from out of state.
 Keep campfires small, manageable and attended.
 When it’s time to extinguish, make sure the embers are cold to the touch to avoid reigniting a flame.
 Burn all firewood before leaving the campsite.

-Man grilling at campsite.
+Person grilling at campsite

 Trash the Trash

 Pack in the beautiful views by packing out the trash and leaving a place better than you found it.
 And make sure not to forget the peels and cores.
-Just because it’s good for you, doesn’t mean it’s good for the wildlife.
+Just because it’s good for you doesn’t mean it’s good for the wildlife.
 Conservation starts small, and every individual can take proactive steps to reduce their impact on natural resources.

 Dog at campsite